Jefferson227/busca-cinema-backend/README.md

 ## Location

-There are different branches for the specific locations:
+There are different branches for specific locations:
 * `master` for brazilian cities
 * `feature/tribute` for canadian cities